 - Our headquarters and other significant operations are located in Israel and, therefore, our results may be adversely affected by political, economic and military instability in Israel. - The Israeli government grants we have received for research and development expenditures restrict our ability to manufacture products and transfer technologies outside of Israel and require us to satisfy specified conditions.
-If we fail to satisfy these conditions, we may be required to refund grants previously received together with interest and penalties. - Exchange rate fluctuations, primarily between the U.S. dollar and the NIS currencies, and inflation may negatively affect our results of operations. - Provisions of Israeli law and our Amended and Restated Articles of Association ("Articles of Association"), may delay, prevent or make undesirable an acquisition of all or a significant portion of our shares or assets.

-- The tax benefits that are available to us as a preferred enterprise require us to continue to meet various conditions and may be terminated or reduced in the future, which could increase our costs and taxes. - It may be difficult to enforce a judgment of a United States court against us and our officers and directors and the Israeli experts named in this annual report on Form 20-F located in Israel or the United States, to assert United States securities laws claims in Israel or to serve process on our officers and directors and these experts.
+If we fail to satisfy these conditions, we may be required to refund grants previously received together with interest and penalties. - Exchange rate fluctuations, primarily between the U.S. dollar and the NIS currencies, and inflation may negatively affect our results of operations. - Provisions of Israeli law and our Amended and Restated Articles of Association ("Articles of Association"), may delay, prevent or make undesirable an acquisition of all or a significant portion of our shares or assets. - It may be difficult to enforce a judgment of a United States court against us and our officers and directors and the Israeli experts named in this annual report on Form 20-F located in Israel or the United States, to assert United States securities laws claims in Israel or to serve process on our officers and directors and these experts.